Let's say we want to populate a ComboBox with some titles. At design time, the source code looks like this:

 protected override void OnKeyUp(KeyEventArgs e)

-if (e.Key == Key.Up || e.Key == Key.Down)
+{if (e.Key == Key.Up || e.Key == Key.Down)

-// Navigation keys are ignored
+{ // Navigation keys are ignored}

 else if (e.Key == Key.Tab || e.Key == Key.Enter)

-// Explicit Select -> Clear Filter
+{ // Explicit Select -> Clear Filter this.ClearFilter();}

-// The text was changed
+else { // The text was changedif (this.Text != this.oldFilter)

-// Clear the filter if the text is empty,
+{ // Clear the filter if the text is empty, // apply the filter if the text is long enoughif (this.Text.Length == 0 || this.Text.Length >= this.MinimumSearchLength)

-this.IsDropDownOpen = true;
+{ this.RefreshFilter();this.IsDropDownOpen = true;

-this.EditableTextBox.SelectionStart = int.MaxValue;
+// Unselectthis.EditableTextBox.SelectionStart = int.MaxValue;

 }